aaroncampbell/presenter/readme.txt

 == Upgrade Notice ==

-= 1.5.0 =
+= 1.5.1 =
-Upgrades to the latest Reveal.js and adds support for password proteced slideshows.
+Fixes upgrades to the latest Reveal.js

 == Changelog ==

+= 1.5.1 =
+* Fix Upgrade to Reveal.js 4.3.1 - add missing files from package

 = 1.5.0 =
 * Upgrade to Reveal.js 4.3.1